Ahmed0427/mylang/README.md

 # lightweight Scripting Language Interpreter
-A lightweight, expressive scripting language interpreter written in Java.
+A lightweight, scripting language interpreter written in Java.
-This project implements a dynamically-typed language with modern syntax features including lexical scoping, first-class functions, and automatic memory management.
+This project implements a dynamically-typed language with modern syntax features

 ## Features